rtomrud/standard-slugify/README.md

     * Characters with the [White_Space property](https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt), [Control Codes with semantics in Unicode (§ 23.1)](http://www.unicode.org/versions/Unicode11.0.0/ch23.pdf), and characters in the [Dash_Punctuation (Pd) General Category of Unicode](https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt), are converted to HYPHEN-MINUS (`-`)
     * LOW LINE (`_`) characters are kept as is
     * The rest of characters are removed
-* Leading and trailing HYPHEN-MINUS (`-`) characters are removed, after applying the replacements
+* Leading and trailing HYPHEN-MINUS (`-`) characters are removed after applying the replacements

 ## License